Government of Tulsa, Oklahoma: City Hall

 On July 12, 2007, the Tulsa City Council voted 8-1 to move the City Hall to One Technology Center.

 History

 Tulsa's first city office building was a two-story brick building constructed in 1906 at 211 West Second Street.
 Primarily intended as a fire station, it included administrative offices and a police station.
 The city jail was in the basement.
 The city quickly outgrew that facility and began renting office space in the privately owned Reeder Building.

-In 1917, Tulsa government offices moved into a much larger facility at Fourth and Cincinnati, formally called the Municipal Building, to house city services.
+In 1917, Tulsa government offices moved into a much larger facility at Fourth and Cincinnati, formally called the Tulsa Municipal Building, to house city services.
 This served the city until the 1960s, when the Civic Center building was opened.
 The Municipal Building was listed on the National Register of Historic Places under Criterion C on July 18, 1975.
 Its NRIS number is 75001574.